Yipara logoYipara

 AI Analyzes

-Our AI examines the chin for blackheads, red bumps, pustules, infection signs, and patterns that distinguish feline acne from flea dirt, mites, or contact dermatitis.
+Our AI examines the chin for blackheads, red bumps, pustules, infection signs, and patterns that distinguish feline acne from flea dirt, mites, or skin reactions to allergens.

 Get Your Report